ardriveapp/ardrive-cli/README.md

 -   Folder names that conflict with a FILE name at the destination will cause an error to be thrown
 -   Folder names that conflict with a FOLDER name at the destination will use the existing folder ID (i.e. skip) rather than creating a new folder
 -   File names that conflict with a FOLDER name at the destination will cause an error to be thrown
--   File names that conflict with a FILE name at the destination will be SKIPPED
+-   When the intended file name conflicts with a FILE name at the destination the file will be SKIPPED if the last modified date matches the file to upload.
+If they have different last modified dates, it will be uploaded as a new REVISION

-Similar to the single file upload, the above FILE to FILE name conflict resolution behavior can be modified by the `--replace` command.
-This will force new revisions on all conflicts within the bulk upload.
+Similar to the single file upload, the above FILE to FILE name conflict resolution behavior can be modified.
+Use the `--replace` option to will force new revisions on all conflicts within the bulk upload regardless of last modified date.
+Or use the `--skip` option to simply skip all FILE to FILE name conflicts.

 ### Fetching the Metadata of a File Entity